You are viewing this course for September start 2024

 What will I learn?

 In the first year you will be introduced to the technologies that are increasingly being developed for and adopted by the agricultural industry.
 You will investigate the factors that influence land use and explore the primary resources required to operate a rural business.
-You will identify the management requirements of agricultural grassland and cereal crops as well as the factors that underpin a range of cropping strategies, and will look at the scientific principles governing plant and crop growth processes in the field.
-You will look at livestock production systems and their importance for world food production, and consider the role of biotechnology in improved physiology and nutrition science.
+You will gain useful business management skills, including the preparation of farm budgets and the analysis of commodity markets.

 How will I be taught?

-This course will be delivered through a balanced programme of lectures, seminars, tutorials, workshops, practicals, study tours, and demonstrations.
+You will be taught through a balanced programme of lectures, seminars and tutorials, workshops, practicals, study tours and demonstrations.

-Assessment methods take various forms including essays, practical reports and exercises, oral presentations, exams, plans, worksheets, field notebooks, and case studies.
+You will be assessed through a range of methods including essays, practical reports and exercises, oral presentations, exams, plans, worksheets, field notebooks and case studies.